David Gallaher

-David Matthew Gallaher (born June 5, 1975, in Honolulu) is an American video game writer, graphic novelist, podcaster and editor, known primarily for his work in comics and video games: Tom Clancy's Ghost Recon Breakpoint, Vampire: The Masquerade, Yours Truly, Johnny Dollar, High Moon, Box 13, The Only Living Boy and 'The Only Living Girl'.
+David Matthew Gallaher (born June 5, 1975) is an American video game writer, comics writer, podcaster and editor, known primarily for his work in comics and video games: Tom Clancy's Ghost Recon Breakpoint, Vampire: The Masquerade, Yours Truly, Johnny Dollar, High Moon, Box 13, The Only Living Boy and 'The Only Living Girl'.
 His clients include Marvel Comics, the CBLDF, Harris Publications and McGraw-Hill.
 He also helped create ad campaigns for the New York City Police Department.

 Early life

 Gallaher's family did not own a television until he was five years old.
 The first film he saw was the 1978 Superman movie.
 When his family finally obtained a television, he enjoyed Shazam!, Spider-Man and His Amazing Friends, Super Friends, The Incredible Hulk and Batman.
 Shortly after, he read his first comic Power Man and Iron Fist.
 When he was 7, his mother bought a book for Gallaher which featured superhero designs one could trace.

 During Boy Scout summer camp in '88, Gallaher and became an avid reader of Captain America, Fantastic Four, West Coast Avengers, and Speedball.
 Gallaher cites John Byrne's "Vision Quest" storyline in West Coast Avengers as a story that had significant influence on him.
 He became a fan of Byrne's, particularly his work on Namor.

 A graduate of Frederick High School, Gallaher attended Hood College in Maryland, double-majoring in both Special Education and Psychology.
 During his junior year, despite his love for teaching, he felt compelled to write.
 He switched to Goddard College on learning that David Mamet, William H. Macy, and Piers Anthony studied there.
 The school allowed him to create his own curriculum to major in Comics.
 He also taught a comics class to seniors and juniors with the work of Garth Ennis and Warren Ellis included as part of the curriculum.